Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

+However, if $\rho_{\text{down}}<\rho_{\text{up}}$ the Muskat equation is ill-posed \cite{Siegel_ill,Cordoba_Gancedo}.
 Surprisingly, convex integration has allowed us to construct solutions to IPM starting in this kind of unstable situations.
 They have been called mixing solutions and, in them, the initial interface between the two different densities disappears and a strip arises in which the two densities mix.
 We elaborate on these mixing solutions in the next sections.
 For a general picture on convex integration in the context of fluid dynamics we refer to the surveys \cite{Buckmaster-Vicol-Survey,DeL-Sz-Survey2,DeL-Sz-Survey}.